 Here is a quick glance at the pros and cons of each canyon for you.
 You can then decide between Lower Antelope Canyon dixie or ken.

-No mobility issues– There are no stairs in the Upper Antelope.
+- No mobility issues– There are no stairs in the Upper Antelope Canyon.
 So, if you feel dizzy at the idea of climbing stairs in a narrow canyon, this one is an ideal choice for you.
 It is flat, easy, and a shorter walk through the canyon.
-This is a major difference between Upper vs Lower Antelope Canyon.
+This is a major difference between Upper Antelope Canyon and Lower Antelope Canyon.

-Surreal and stunning atmosphere– The atmosphere inside the canyon is surreal and out of the world.
+- Surreal and stunning atmosphere– The atmosphere inside Upper Antelope Canyon is surreal and out of this world.
 No amount of words can do justice to the natural beauty of this place.
-Its stunning atmosphere attracts millions of tourists from across the world and there are many who visit the destination time and again because they cannot have enough of it.
+Its stunning atmosphere attracts millions of tourists from across the world, and many visit the beautiful destination time and again because they cannot have enough of it.

-Best for photographers– The Upper Antelope Canyon is very popular for the light beams and award-winning photographs.
-If you are keen on photography, you can take a special tour and click mesmerizing pictures.
+- Best for photographers– The Upper Antelope Canyon is very popular for its light beams and award-winning photographs.
+If you are keen on photography, you can take a special Upper Antelope Canyon tour and click mesmerizing pictures.
 You need to remember that the time of the tour will play a major role in the way your photos come out.
 As a photographer, this is the best canyon to visit.

-It is slightly pricier– The tour cost is slightly higher as compared to the Lower Antelope, mainly for the popularity.
+- It is slightly pricier– The tour cost is slightly higher as compared to the Lower Antelope Canyon, mainly for its popularity.
 If you book the tour at the right time, it will all be worth it.

-There is a shorter waiting time– If you are short on time, the Lower Antelope Canyon is a good choice for you.
+- There is a shorter waiting time– Lower Antelope Canyon is a good choice for you if you are short on time.
 There is a shorter waiting time and it is less crowded.

-The tour is lengthy– The basic tour lasts for about an hour and the special photography tour lasts for more than two hours.
-It is longer because the canyon itself is large and longer.
+- The tour is lengthy– The basic Lower Antelope Canyon tour lasts for about an hour, and the special photography tour lasts for more than two hours.
+It is longer because the canyon itself is large and long.
 If you are not concerned about enclosed spaces, this might not be a big issue.
 You will get an opportunity to make the most of every moment spent at the Lower Antelope.

-More affordable– Lower Antelope Canyon tours are less pricier as compared to the Upper Antelope.
+- More affordable– Lower Antelope Canyon tours are less pricier as compared to the Upper Antelope.
+A photographic tour, tour groups, and a general tour of the canyons are available from a tour company or a tour operator.

 Potential drawbacks of Lower Antelope

-The entrance is only accessible through the steep stairway– The major reason for people to shy away from the Lower Antelope Canyon is the stairs.
+- The entrance is only accessible through the steep stairway– The major reason people shy away from Lower Antelope Canyon is the stairs.
 If you are mobile and do not have major health issues, these stairs will not trip you up.
 It is only an issue for the elderly.

-It is less popular than the Upper Antelope– The Upper Antelope is known for the light beams and it attracts many visitors who do not want to miss out on it.
-This is why the Lower Antelope is less popular.
+- It is less popular than the Upper Antelope Canyon– The Upper Antelope Canyon is known for its light beams and attracts many visitors who do not want to miss out on it.
+This is why the Lower Antelope Canyon is less popular.

-Not suitable for those with mobility issues– There is a steep stairway at the entrance of the antelope which is slightly difficult for the elderly and those with mobility issues.
-This is one factor to consider in Upper vs Lower Antelope Canyon.
+- Not suitable for those with mobility issues– There is a steep stairway at the entrance of the antelope, which is slightly difficult for the elderly and those with mobility issues.
+This is one factor to consider in Upper Antelope Canyon vs Lower Antelope Canyon.

 See Related: Best Southwest Vacation Destinations